 Be responsible for distributing the minutes as specified under the Meetings article.

-Ensure that the , NUS website, and other social media are updated with accurate NUS Executive Officer and Officer information after NUS elections.
+Ensure that the University of Toronto Student Life webpage, NUS website, and other social media are updated with accurate NUS Executive Officer and Officer information after NUS elections.

 Maintain a current list of phone numbers and email addresses for all NUS members and make this list, and any changes, available to NUS members.